 When does the fire danger season begin?

 The Peterborough Council is located within the Flinders fire district.
 In most years, the fire danger season commences 1 November and ends at midnight 15 April.
-However, in extremely dry conditions the season may begin earlier or be extended under the direction of the Chief Officer of SA Country Fire Service.
+However, due to the extremely dry conditions the season will begin on 21st October 2019 and may be extended under the direction of the Chief Officer of SA Country Fire Service.

 What is a Total Fire Ban?